MOBB-PF/rhcs-rosa-cluster-tf/README.md

 ### AWS Access

 In this example pipeline we are hard coding AWS access ID and secret as github secrets for AWS access.
 In the real world it would be recommended to use STS integrated runners for what ever pipeline CI technology you are using and manage AWS access via STS web identity roles direct to your target AWS account.

+If you are running locally follow the instructions within the Makefile for how the red hat token and aws credentials\region are managed.

 ### Create the Github Repository Secrets and Variables